top of page

 Whitney, San Francisco's "Barnum of the West," purchased the place and attempted a rescue of the renowned but perennially money-losing Sutro Baths operation after Sutro's death, keeping it going a few decades more (thus enabling writer to enjoy roaming the sprawling, marble-floored realm, by then converted to an ice rink, growing up), before throwing in one of ten thousand towels stocked for the masses who never showed.

-Later-day Robert Whitney connected with John Foggy in San Francisco, where Foggy was based.
+Later-day Robert Whitney connected with John Foggy in San Francisco where Foggy was based.

-If true, it would further solidify place's historic San Francisco connection, as back in the day visitors flocked to Stewart's from the Bay Area by taking a train up for a grand outing in the wilds of state's sparsely populated northern region.
+If true, it would further solidify place's historic San Francisco connection, as back in the day visitors flocked to Stewart's from the Bay Area by taking a train up for a grand outing in the wilds of the state's sparsely populated northern region.
 (Also popular was nearby Dunsmuir's Shasta Springs.)

 If not, it's still a good story.